 Criminal Prosecution Field Placement

 The Criminal Prosecution Field Placement is one of KU Law's oldest hands-on learning opportunities.
 It is also one of the few field placement programs in the nation that specializes in criminal prosecution.
-In the program, KU Law students work side by side with prosecutors in federal, state and local offices in virtually all phases of the criminal justice process.
-In addition to appearing in court on behalf of the prosecution in both preliminary hearings and trials, participants work closely with law enforcement agencies to develop cases, draft criminal complaints for use in issuing indictments, and help prepare appeals.
-Among the agencies our students work for are the following:
+Students in the Criminal Prosecution Field Placement stand to gain a significant amount of courtroom experience.
+They work side by side with prosecutors in federal, state and local offices in virtually all phases of the criminal justice process.
+In addition to appearing regularly in court on behalf of the prosecution, interns work closely with law enforcement agencies to develop a case, draft court documents and prepare appeals.

-Building confidence through the Criminal Prosecution Field Placement
+Gaining experience through the Criminal Prosecution Field Placement

 The Criminal Prosecution Field Placement is open to third-year law students during the academic year for both the fall and spring semesters.
 Students may also enroll in the summer program, in which second- and third-year students may be considered for placement.